aliyun/alibabacloud-aiacc-demo/tensorflow/bert/README.md

 The deploy time is about 3.5 min, the training time is about 11.5 min, The total time is about 15 min.

 ## Benchmark
-On Instance of 8x V100 (gn6v-c10g1.20xlarge) the benchmark result in examples/sec.
+One Instance of 8x V100 (gn6v-c10g1.20xlarge) the benchmark result in examples/sec.

 | method | 1 GPU | 8 GPU | speed up |
 | ------ | ----- | ----- | -------- |